arohner/spectrum/README.md

 ### spectrum.flow

 Flow is an intermediate pass.
 It takes the output of tools.analyzer, analyzes function parameters and let bindings, and updates the analyzer output with the appropriate specs, to make checking simpler.
-The main thing it's responsible for is adding a :spectrum.flow/spec to every expression.
+The main thing it's responsible for is adding `::flow/args-spec` and `::flow/ret-spec` to every expression.

 ### spectrum.check